 Note: From the Editors - Even in the rural USA getting internet and getting efficient and reasonably priced internet is not always easy.
 We

 believe internet opens doors for many business opportunities for farmers, entrepreneurs and small businesses.
 A two-way open internet

-education with access to language translation programs offered freely and the proliferation
+also enables either self-education, or traditional education with access to language translation programs offered freely and the proliferation

 of free on-line classes in many, many subjects.
 This is critical given the difficulties of establishing publishing companies in the

 numerous languages even within one country, particularly in Africa and Asia; the distribution of text books where needed and the cost of

 buying textbooks for a very, very large number of families